PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 4. Deployed a Flow
 5. Executed the Flow as a Google Cloud Run Job

-If you're looking for an introduction to workers, workpools, and deployments, check out the [workers and work pools tutorial](https://docs.prefect.io/latest/tutorial/workers/).
+If you're looking for a general introduction to workers, work pools, and deployments, check out the [workers and work pools tutorial](https://docs.prefect.io/latest/tutorial/workers/).

 ### Prerequisites
 Before starting this guide, make sure you have: